mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 Steps

 1. Add a breakdown age(years).
-By default this will add as a numeric property
+By default this will add as a numeric property.
-2. Since you are looking for pin-pointed years and not creating number-ranges, this is a question more common to string property data type
+2. Since you are looking for pin-pointed years and not creating number-ranges, this is a question more common to string property data type.
 3. Change **Data Type** of age(years) to String.
-Once changed you will see the type-casted property type as an under-item
+Once changed you will see the type-casted property type as an under-item.
     - To note - only type-casted data types show as an under-item.
 If the data-type was the same as ingested, no under-item for data type will be seen

         ![https://help.mixpanel.com/hc/article_attachments/14342634016660](https://help.mixpanel.com/hc/article_attachments/14342634016660)

         ![https://help.mixpanel.com/hc/article_attachments/12833644608148](https://help.mixpanel.com/hc/article_attachments/12833644608148)

 4. Post changing data-type, open the custom buckets modal.
-This will now open a modal meant for string property data type
+This will now open a modal meant for string property data type.
-5. Follow steps as elaborated for String property use-case above, and achieve the goal
+5. Follow steps as elaborated for String property use-case above, and achieve the goal.

     ![https://help.mixpanel.com/hc/article_attachments/14342637801748](https://help.mixpanel.com/hc/article_attachments/14342637801748)